viteo/small3dlib/README.md

 Everything in this repository is CC0 1.0 (public domain, https://creativecommons.org/publicdomain/zero/1.0/) + a waiver of all other IP rights (including patents and trademarks).

+I've written the code completely myself, from scratch.
 The art used in demos is either my own released under CC0 or someone else's released under CC0.

 This project is made out of love and to be truly helpful to everyone, not for any self interest.
 I want it to forever stay completely in the public domain, not owned by anyone.